newblush/MahjongAssistant/README.md

 # MahjongAssistant

-A WeChat App to assist you enjoy your Mahjong playing.
+A WeChat App to assist you to enjoy your Mahjong playing.